L (complexity): Related complexity classes

 In words, given a parallel computer C with a polynomial number O(nk) of processors for some constant k, any problem that can be solved on C in O(log n) time is in L, and any problem in L can be solved in O(log2 n) time on C.

 Important open problems include whether L = P, and whether L = NL.
 It is not even known whether L = NP.

 The related class of function problems is FL.
 FL is often used to define logspace reductions.

+Random versions

+Just as how P has several random versions: BPP, ZPP, PP, and RP, there are several random versions of L.

+Bounded-error Probability L (BPL) is defined like BPP, as the complexity class of problems solvable with a logspace Turing machine such that: